Hot weather and the railway

 In hot weather, the overhead lines that provide power to the trains can expand and sag.
 To avoid damaging the lines, trains must travel more slowly.

-If the overhead lines are damaged, we have to cancel or divert train services until they are fixed.
-This causes delays.
 Modern overhead lines, which are used on the majority of Britain’s rail network, are much less affected by hot weather.
 They have auto-tension systems with balance weights or springs that adjust to different temperatures.
 But older overhead lines have fixed tension and are more vulnerable.

-- Introducing temporary speed restrictions to minimise the force on the overhead power lines.
+- We introduce temporary speed restrictions to minimise the force on the overhead power lines.
 Speed restrictions reduce the risk of damage and keep services running but they can cause delays.
 We have to balance the inconvenience of delays against the risk of the greater disruption that would be caused if we need to fully close the line.

 Our railway has thousands of miles of steel track.
 Steel absorbs heat easily and track can get up to 20 degrees hotter than the air temperature.